 The MFA Thesis work is among the most important work that a student will undertake during their time in the MFA in Creative Writing & Poetics.
 This work is directed and encouraged by a Thesis Advisor, a Second Reader, and a Salon Culture.
-In the second year of the program, all MFA students are encouraged to participate in a Salon Culture, during late fall, throughout the winter, and early spring quarters, both as a writer and as a listener / commentator.
+In the second year of the program, all MFA students are encouraged to participate in the MFA Salons during late fall, throughout the winter, and early spring quarters, both as a writer and as a listener / commentator.
 Students may present their work up to two different times.

 The thesis advisor serves as a student’s primary advisor during their second year of study and chairs the student’s thesis committee.
 In this role, the thesis advisor supervises 15 credits of independent thesis work (BCWRIT 700 Creative Writing) over three quarters of the second year.

 Students will have an opportunity to prioritize their selection of thesis advisors and are encouraged to be aware of thesis advisors’ areas of expertise and also of thesis advisor working styles.
 At the outset of the relationship thesis advisor and student should clarify a basic timeline and set of expectations with respect to the initiation and completion of thesis work.

 Overarching responsibilities on the part of the thesis advisor in the direction of the thesis should include:

 - A set of recommended source texts as well as questions that the student should consult

 - Advice on the focus on the thesis work, although the direction of the thesis remains with the student him or herself

 - Timely commentary on a student’s work according to a mutually agreed on timetable set out at the beginning by the advisor and student.
 While this timetable may change over time, students can expect timely feedback only when they themselves keep to and / or deliberately modify the timetable through conversation with their advisor.